 My Very Strange Misdiagnosis Story

-Early signs of pain, vomiting, and constantly sick
+Early signs of Crohn’s

 At the time I had lots of stomach pain.
 Many nights of vomiting.
 My parents kept insisting it was the flu.
 IBD wasn't very common then.
 Still, I doubted what they were telling me.
 After all, I didn't have a fever and was vomiting every few days.
 Also, I got sick on way too regular a basis for it to be the flu.